ilyesAj/the-magic-world-of-Kubernetes/storage.md

 ## Volume types

 ### Remote storage
-most of the remote storage plugins supports persisting beyond a pod's lifecyv=cle, but generally are not mounted directly except through a PVC
+this type of storage is provided and maintained by a third-party storage vendor that exposes an API to create,access,update or delete volumes . most of the remote storage plugins supports persisting data beyond a pod's lifecycle, they are referenced in pod either in-line( Not recommended for Workload portability ) or via PV/PVC
+Examples:
 - GCE Persistent Disk
 - AWS Elastic Block Store
 - Azure File Storage